 Machu Picchu is at an elevation of nearly 8,000 feet, which is not a trivial altitude.
 With your Machu Picchu trip, be prepared for being active at altitude.

 You might be wondering whether you’ll be doing day hikes or thru-hikes to Machu Picchu.

-Thru-hikes are usually long-distance hikes where you start from one end of a hike and walk in one direction to the other end.
-These hikes typically run for hundreds of miles, so it can take a few to several weeks or even months to finish.
-On the other end, day hikes are usually shorter hikes that you can complete within a week or even a day.
+Thru-hikes are long-distance hikes where you start from one end of a hike and walk in one direction to the other end.
+There are a few thru-hike options at Machu Picchu, usually running anywhere from 2 to 7 days.
+On the other end, day hikes are quite common at Machu Picchu.